Are your credit details correct?

 Track your credit history

-With Check My File, it’s easy to monitor how your use of credit has evolved over time.
+There are many providers that will allow you to check your credit score, so it’s easy to monitor how your use of credit has evolved over time.
 You’ll be able to look at how much you’ve borrowed on mortgages, credit cards, loans and other forms of credit such as Hire Purchase over the last six years.

 This will help you form a wider picture of your overall finances, which is especially helpful if you’re looking to cut down on your borrowing or restructure your debts to reduce costs.